Upper Egypt: Dynastic Egypt

 In royal symbolism, Upper Egypt was represented by the tall White Crown Hedjet, the flowering lotus, and the sedge.
 Its patron deity, Nekhbet, was depicted by the vulture.
 After unification, the patron deities of Upper and Lower Egypt were represented together as the Two Ladies, to protect all of the ancient Egyptians, just as the two crowns were combined into a single pharaonic diadem.

-Several dynasties of southern or Upper Egyptian origin, which included the 11th, 12th, 17th, 18th and 25th dynasties, reunified and reinvigorated pharaonic Egypt after periods of fragmentation.

 For most of Egypt's ancient history, Thebes was the administrative center of Upper Egypt.
 After its devastation by the Assyrians, the importance of Egypt declined.
 Under the dynasty of the Ptolemies, Ptolemais Hermiou took over the role of the capital city of Upper Egypt.